howerj/forth-cpu/readme.md

 A massively cut down and minimal simulator and toolchain could be made, which would make the project much easier to understand, there is no reason to include everything in a single binary (made from [h2.c][]).
+* Even better than using the [embed][] project directly, would be to port the [embed][] project so the meta-compiler runs directly on the hardware.
+The simulator could then be used to assemble new images, making the system (much more) self-hosting.
+Input/Output would be a problem, a possible solution is to use one of the UARTs for reading the meta-compiler and meta-compiled eForth program, and writing status/error messages.
+A second UART could be used to dump the binary as a stream of hexadecimal numbers, the simulator could redirect the second UART output to a file.
+* The GUI simulator could be written to be built against [SDL][], and include proper textures for the buttons and displays, instead of the current simulator which looks like an early 90s test application for OpenGL.
 * Prepare more documentation
 * Fix SVG system architecture diagram
 * Implement assembler directive in the debugger
 * Add an options to the toolchain to allow separate compilation of units, and other things expected of a toolchain.
+* A much more minimal system could be created, consisting of only the H2 CPU core, a minimal (perhaps interactive) testbench, RAM blocks, UARTs and simulator.
+The [j1eforth][] project could be used as an example of simplicity.
+The project is tiny and includes a meta-compiler (written in Gforth) and an eForth interpreter that runs on the J1 core (~1100 lines of Forth), the source for the target (the original J1 core, and UART at ~800 lines of Verilog and VHDL), and a simple simulator written in C (at only 186 lines of C code!).
+This system is incredibly minimal compared to this one.
 * Add notes about picocom, and setting up the hardware:

 <!-- -->